Addiction | 6 min read

 Withdrawal Effects

-As tolerance levels increase, the affected brain cells grow weaker in their ability to produce needed dopamine levels.
+As tolerance levels increase, the affected brain cells become less effective in producing the necessary dopamine levels.
 When you start experiencing withdrawal effects, physical dependence on the drug’s effects has taken hold.
-Withdrawal effects reflect the state of chemical imbalance in the brain caused by the ongoing effects of the drug.
-These effects may take the form of:
+Withdrawal effects reflect the state of chemical imbalance in the brain caused by the ongoing impact of the drug.
+These effects may take the form of:[4]

 • Fatigue